Community profile and statistics

-Eurobodalla Shire Council's community profile and forecast provides information about the local population and building approvals and are great resources for investors, businesses, students, community groups and the general public.
+Council's community profile and forecast tool provides information about the local population and building approvals and is a great resource for investors, businesses, students, community groups and the general public.

-The data is presented in simple, clear tables and charts and explained with concise factual commentary.
-You can also download detailed reports in PDF format for the Shire or particular localities.
+The data is presented in simple tables and charts, and is explained with concise factual commentary.
+You can also download detailed reports for the Eurobodalla Shire or specific localities.

 - Eurobodalla community profile: results from the 2016, 2011, 2006, 2001, 1996, and 1991 Censuses of Population and Housing.

 - Eurobodalla economic profile: key economic statistics for the Eurobodalla Shire.